-Not Picassos, but Still Precious: Museums Return Silver Lost to the Nazis
+Not Picassos, but still precious: Museums returning family silver lost to the Nazis

 Weniger said that, although a lot of research has been conducted in Hamburg, Berlin and other spots, institutions in many cities need to do much more.

 “The number of restitutions is, sadly, still comparatively small,” he said.
-“However, it turns out that our work itself and all the contacts — and even friendships — that result from it import much more to the descendants than the material repossession of the objects.
+“However, it turns out that our work itself and all the contacts — and even friendships — that result from it [impart] much more to the descendants than the material repossession of the objects.
 Displaced during World War II all over the world, some relatives were not even aware of each other’s existence.”

 Karp, who donated with her cousins their great-aunt’s silver cup, agreed and read from the remarks she made during the museum’s presentation ceremony.